Kodiak Gas Services, Inc. research snapshot

 KGS AI Trading Strategy Framework

 The KGS AI trading strategy is a research and risk-control framework, not a personalized instruction.
-It combines technical confirmation with earnings, Baker Hughes partnership progress, natural gas production, leverage, dividend coverage, and buyback updates.
+It combines technical confirmation with Q2 2026 earnings on August 6, 2026, power contract announcements, Baker Hughes agreement progress, natural gas volume trends, leverage, dividend coverage, and the new share count after the May 2026 offering.

 Trend-following setup

 Define risk before entry.
-A failed breakout or sustained close below $65 can be a rules-based invalidation condition instead of a reason to average down automatically.
+A failed bounce or a sustained close below the 200-day moving average near $52.75 can be a rules-based invalidation condition instead of a reason to add automatically.

 Mean-reversion setup

 Do not assume a lower price is better value.
-Reassess the thesis if the decline follows new evidence on customer demand, commodity prices, leverage, or insider selling patterns.
+Reassess the thesis if the decline follows disappointing Q2 2026 results, slower power contract progress, higher leverage, further dilution, or weaker natural gas volume guidance.

 Fundamental monitor

-Refresh scenario ranges after quarterly results, material partnership announcements, changes in natural gas market conditions, or significant insider transactions.
+Refresh scenario ranges after quarterly results, power contract announcements, changes in natural gas market conditions, equity or debt issuance, or significant insider transactions.
 A growing business can still produce poor returns when expectations and valuation are high.

 Investment research summary